 Voltaire wrote Le mieux est l'ennemi du bien, often translated as "The perfect is the enemy of the good;" he might well have been talking about residential construction.
 You run the gamut from the typical American 2x4 frame wall all the way to Passivhaus construction with 12" of insulation and incredible care in detailing and construction.
 Proponents keep saying that Passivhaus only costs 10% more than conventional construction, but they are not talking about Pulte and KB Homes, which is what I consider conventional.
 How do we upgrade the standard builder spec to build a high performance wall that doesn't cost the earth or reinvent the wheel?

 Architect Greg Lavardera has been thinking about this, and has done some interesting work.
-But first, let's look at what's out there. hand drawings by Lloyd Alter; excuse the quality, it has been a few years
+But first, let's look at what's out there.

 The Standard American Wall